cehteh/onsen/README.md

 ## Performance Characteristics

+ * Allocation from a Pool is much faster, 2-3 times faster as the standard allocator.

+ * Freeing is about the same speed or slightly slower as the standard allocator.

+ * Overall alloc/process/free operations are significantly faster than using the standard allocator.
+This is especially true when the processing part can benefit from the cache locatity where hot objects stay close together.

  * Onsen pools are optimized for cache locality and with that to some extend for singlethreaded use.
 It is best to have one pool per type per thread.

- * The `TPool` adds a mutex to be used in multithreaded cases but its performance is significantly less than the singlethreaded pools but in many cases still better than the std allocator.
+ * The `TPool` adds a mutex to be used in multithreaded cases but its performance is considerably less than the singlethreaded pools but in many cases still better than the std allocator.
 One will still benefit from locality though.

  * The `STPool` is singlethreaded but can be cooperatively passed between threads, its